MaraBytes/Donation-App/README.md

-# Your App Name

-Welcome to Your App Name!
 This app allows donors to connect with receivers and facilitate donations.
 It's built using Android Java and Firebase.

 ## Installation